Code-Institute-Submissions/DinaPapsujevica-MP4-Boxing-gym_NovResub/README.md

 ## Content

+All the content on this website was written, inspired by several boxing-related websites all over the world.

 ### Media

-All images for this site was taken from [Unsplash](https://unsplash.com/).
+Images for this site were taken from [Unsplash](https://unsplash.com/).
+Product images were taken from [Google](https://google.com/).

 ### Acknowledgements

+- I received inspiration for this project from Code Institute Boutique Ado project
+- Slack community
+- My mentor Spencer Barriball

 Website is created for educational use!